 Injuries relative to a yacht and other recreational boat accidents may occur due to a variety of reasons, including:

 Although yachts are built to last, some issues can develop as time passes.
-Most yacht manufacturers provide buyers with a limited warranty coverage that applies to certain products and items.
+Most yacht manufacturers provide buyers with limited warranty coverage that applies to certain products and items.
 Defects in materials and workmanship in the boat and all components and accessories are usually covered, along with structural defects in materials and workmanship in the hull, blistering due to defects in material and workmanship in the gel coat surface to the hull bottom.

 Compensation is recovered from insurance companies involved from liable parties that might be held responsible for boating accidents: